mmagsino/test-use-case/README.md

 # Testing Proposal

-A High level technology agnostic approach on testing using a CI/CD practice aimed at automating and streamlining the software development lifecycle.
+A high level technology agnostic approach on testing using a CI/CD practice aimed at automating and streamlining the software development lifecycle.

 ---